riddlework/csc-345-project-1/README.md

 for at most one copy of each distinct item.
 This project implements a series of algorithms that approximate solutions to this problem.

+## Testing

+### Subset Sum
+There are two parts to the implementation.
+The code that generates pseudo-random superincreasing arrays (Super.java), and the code that implements the approximation algorithms (SubsetSum.java).
+To test the generation of superincreasing arrays, run the test code in SuperTest.java.
+To test the approximation algorithms, run the test code in SubsetSumTest.java.

 ## Recursive Algorithm
 The Recursive Knapsack Algorithm is designed to solve the 0-1 knapsack problem, a classic optimization challenge where the goal is to select a subset of items from